solana-mobile/solana-mobile-doc-site/docs/mobile-wallet-adapter/web-installation.md

 ### 1. Install the package

-You can add Mobile Wallet Adapter to your web app by installing:
+You can add Mobile Wallet Adapter to your web application by installing:

 ```shell
 npm install @solana-mobile/wallet-standard-mobile